souredoutlook/lighthouse-web-notes/Week_1/Day_5/methodsAndRecursion.md

 * the global context of .this is the window in a browser, and globalThis in node.

-# A  Quick Note About Recusion
+# A  Quick Note About Recursion
 Some facts about recursion:
 * any problem you solve with a for loop you can solve with recursion.
 * every recursive function has a recursive case that causes the function to call itself